Status of Women

 Review data on financial performance of companies with women Board Directors, Wisconsin companies with three or more women on their boards, and gender diversity in S&P 500 companies in Wisconsin and nationwide.

 Crime that disproportionately affect women includes sexual violence, rape, and domestic violence.
-In this section, review five years of data comparing Wisconsin, Racine, and Kenosha in the areas of arrests for rape, sex offenses, and number of female rape victims.
+In this section, review five years of data comparing Wisconsin, Kenosha, and Racine in the areas of arrests for rape, sex offenses, and number of female rape victims.

 Health and Well-Being

-Compare the United States, Wisconsin, Racine, and Kenosha on the following health indicators: Infant Mortality; Teen Births; Depression and Suicide; Breast Cancer; Substance Abuse; Opioid Deaths; and Obesity.
+Compare the United States, Wisconsin, Kenosha, and Racine on the following health indicators: Infant Mortality; Teen Births; Depression and Suicide; Breast Cancer; Substance Abuse; Opioid Deaths; and Obesity.

 See the outcomes for women who hold elected positions and leadership roles on School Boards, Town Boards, Village Boards, City Councils, and County Boards in Kenosha and Racine compared against the state of Wisconsin.